 What about handicapped access?
-Individuals who need handicapped seating should contact Karson Kent at email@example.com to make arrangements before November 2.
-A limited number of handicapped seats are available and they may not be located with the rest of your group.
+Individuals who need wheelchair accessible seating should contact Karson Kent at email@example.com to make arrangements before March 31.
+A limited number of wheelchair-accessible seating locations are available, though they may not be located with the rest of your group.

 Can we bring children to sit in our laps without a ticket?
-No, in order to keep everyone safe we must adhere to 25% of capacity.
+No, in order to keep everyone safe we must adhere to our capacity limits.
 Everyone must have a ticket.

 Will there be a rehearsal?
-Yes, virtual rehearsal will take place at 10am and 2pm on Friday, December 4.
-Graduates may attend either rehearsal.
+Yes, rehearsal will take place on Friday, April 30.
+Graduates will receive additional instructions about rehearsal via TigerMail.